Full engagement workflow for white-label CAM audit partners

 Step 5.1: Findings presentation

-Deliver findings via a structured 30-minute call, not a written email summary.
-The call serves several purposes: it allows you to walk through the prioritized findings list, set expectations about the dispute process, and identify any client context that changes the findings interpretation before the formal report goes out.
+Deliver findings on a structured 30-minute call, not a written email.
+The call does several jobs.
+You walk through the priority findings list.
+You set expectations about the dispute process.
+You catch any client context that changes how a finding reads before the report goes out.

 Findings call agenda: